-The Multi-Function knob on the TQi transmitter has been programmed to control TSM.
+The Multi-Function knob on the TOi transmitter has been programmed to control TSM.
 The recommended (default) setting for TSM is to rotate the knob to the 12:00 position (the zero mark on the dial).

-Turn the knob clockwise to increase assistance; turn the knob counterclockwise to decrease assistance.
-Turn the knob counterclockwise to its stop to turn TSM completely off.
+Turn the knob clockwise to increase assistance: turn the knob counterclockwise to decrease assistance.
+Turn the knob counterclockwise to its stop to completely disable TSM.
 Note: TSM is deactivated automatically when driving or braking in reverse.